beetroot-project/beetroot/readme.md

 build_target(HELLO_SIMPLE)
 build_target(HELLO_SIMPLE MYPAR "Foo")

 finalize() # Always required.
-After this function call the targets are defined.
+After this function call, the targets are defined.
 ```

 ### 3. Write target description

-Write the `targets.cmake` file in any folder inside your project with a contents that builds a `source.cpp` residing in the same directory
+Write the `targets.cmake` file in any folder inside your project with content that builds a `source.cpp` residing in the same directory

 ```
 set(ENUM_TEMPLATES HELLO_SIMPLE)